yhu19/CHIN309finalproject/dufu.md

 Watch-tower fires    have been burning for three months

-To get a not from home    would cost ten thousand gold.
+To get a note from home    would cost ten thousand gold.

 Scratching my    white hair thinner